If you are looking for a lucrative career in technology and want to get stated quickly, consider learning SQL.

 SQL skills are a necessity for data scientists.
 In addition, data scientists need strong programming skills in Python and R. If you wish to become a data scientist, start out with PostgreSQL and concentrate on your ability to write complex queries rather than learning about the ins and outs of databases.

 Once you learn PostgreSQL and Python, you can then start learning Mongo DB and other kinds of NoSQL databases.
 Data scientists definitely need to be able to work with both SQL (relational) and NoSQL (non-relational) databases.
 To learn more about how to learn Python, check out my post Is Python Hard to Learn?

 If you are interested in becoming a web developer, unless you are going to concentrate exclusively on the front end, you will need strong programming and SQL skills.
 You will need to know how to connect websites and web applications to databases.
 If this kind of career interests you, there are a few skills paths you can consider:

 - PHP + MySQL

 Your geographic location will likely determine which combination of a programming language and SQL you will start learning.
 Where I live, SQL Server + C# is a powerful combination that is prized among employers.

-In a follow-up post, I will recommend some online courses that are great for SQL beginners.
-Be sure to check back soon for specific course recommendations to learn the SQL language.
 As we have seen, the time to learn SQL is three months or so.
 After learning SQL basics, you can add more skills to your repertoire, like programming languages or advance your knowledge with databases.